Humaidu/material/Hosting-Platforms:-Labs.md

 ### requirements.txt
 `requirements.txt` is used by `pip` to automatically install all the python modules you need on Heroku.
 Your app probably only uses flask:

-    Flask==0.10.1
+    Flask==1.1.1

 ### Procfile
 `Procfile` tells Heroku what to do when it starts up.
-Your `Procfile` should contain just one line:
+Your `Procfile` should contain just one line (watch out, this file begins with an upercase `P`:

     web: python myapp.py